euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Exercises: Spam Classifier.md

 > All information gathered from Udacity's Natual Language Processing Nanodegree

 # Spam Classifier
+The objective is to build a SMS spam classifier.

 The data comprises of a file that holds two columns.
-One describes if the message is spam or ham; and the second column, contains the message.
+One describes if the message is spam or ham; and the second column, contains the SMS message.

 Criteria| Message
 -------- | -----
-ham| Fine if thats the w
+ham| Fine if thats the way...
-spam | $12
-ham | $1
+spam | England v Macednoia - dont miss the goals... ham | Is that seriously how you...

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzk0ODAxMTgxLDE1MDUyMzkwMTNdfQ==
+eyJoaXN0b3J5IjpbLTcyOTE4NDc4NSwxNTA1MjM5MDEzXX0=
 -->